 - Keep a Pee/Poop Dog Diary.
 I’m serious.
 Having accurate data makes toilet training easier.
 Start writing down what time you do things with your pup eg feeding, playing, napping – and what time your dog toilets each day.
 I bet you’ll soon spot a pattern.
 Bingo!

 - For drier nights, give pup their evening meal at least 2-3 hrs before bedtime.
 What goes in, must come out!
 I’d also suggest removing the water bowl at bedtime, providing you gave pup ‘soup’ for dinner.
-It’ll be easier for pup to sleep soundly and stay dry overnight if he’s had a few hours to ablute after dinner, before settling down into bed.
+It’ll be easier for pup to sleep soundly and stay dry overnight if he’s had a good drink with dinner and then had a few hours to ablute after dinner, before settling into bed.

 - If your dog has an accident and you’ve missed it, never mind.
 Clean it up calmly and quietly (with an enzymatic cleaner).
 Remember dogs do NOT house soil out of anger towards you – ever.
 They toilet because they need to go.
 It’s on us – the responsible adult – to arrange the environment so that this young being can be ‘successful’ in our human world.

-- If toilet training is still a real struggle, consider a trip to the vet to rule out a urinary tract infection or other medical condition.
+- Vet check – if your pup is struggling despite you doing all the above, consider a trip to the vet to rule out a urinary tract infection or other medical condition.